firefox-devtools/debugger/docs/local-development.md

 * Restart your development server by typing <kbd>ctrl</kbd>+<kbd>c</kbd> in the Terminal and run `yarn start` again

 ### Hot Reloading :fire:

+:construction: Hot Reloading is currently broken as we need to upgrade `react-hot-reloader` 3.0 [issue](https://github.com/devtools-html/devtools-core/issues/195)

 Hot Reloading watches for changes in the React Components JS and CSS and propagates those changes up to the application without changing the state of the application.
 You want this turned on.